remix-run/remix/docs/tutorials/blog.md

 }
 ```

-If you see a TypeScript warning, such as `TS2305: Module '"@prisma/client"' has no exported member 'Post'.`, you may need to restart your linter.
-The easiest way to this is to stop your dev server, and restart it with `npm run dev`.
+If you see a TypeScript warning, such as `TS2305: Module '"@prisma/client"' has no exported member 'Post'.`, you may need to restart your editor.

 💿 Use the new `getPost` function in the route